 Conclusion

-It was possible to observe that misinterpreting the boundary conditions of a structure can influence the numerical results.
+In short, it was observed that a misinterpretation of a structure’s boundary conditions can influence the numerical results.

 In this sense, it is always important that the professional responsible for analyzing a structure uses critical thinking to interpret the data from a computational model.
 Kot Engenharia a team of qualified professionals with extensive know-how in the field of structural analysis, who are prepared to ensure the Structural Integrity our clients' buildings and machinery.
 Consult our team for more information!